ahama92/ahama92.github.io/_posts/2016-03-01-posts-solidworks.md

 ![](/images/2016-03-01-post-solidworks/d1.jpg)

 ###  Stem Cell Research
-This device is used during stem cell research and is utilized as a controlled culture container.
+This device is used during stem cell research and is utilized as a controlled culture environment.

 ![](/images/2016-03-01-post-solidworks/d2.jpg)